fishline/Py2crazy/README.md

 3. Debuggers now call the trace function at (roughly) each executed bytecode rather than each new executed line.

+4. The frame object now exposes a `f_valuestack` field, which is a list containing the current values on the expression stack used by the Python bytecode VM.
+This field allows debugging and tracing tools to inspect intermediate results of expression evaluation.

 ### Why would anyone do this?